ENE425 Sustainable Energy

 - Are able to calculate the current costs for different power plants and make prediction on future costs based on various scenarios.

 Lectures, exercises, assignments.
 There will be a focus on relevant problem solving through exercises and assignments with a dedicated exercise session each week.
 Two out of three assignments must be passed to take the exam.

 Due to the ongoing Corona pandemic, the assessment for the spring semester 2020 has been changed:

 Individual home exam.
-Length of exam TBA.
+5 hours.

 Exam dates have not been changed.

 Stephen Peake (ed.): Renewable Energy - Power for a sustainable future (2018).
 Oxford University Press, ISBN 978-0-19-875975-1

 Additional material will be made available via the course page.